oscdev-io/birdplan/tests/t40_bgp/t60_filtering_inbound/README.md

 - ExaBGP e1 should export a route where the a relation large community is not present and should be filtered.

+## Tests for BGP AS-SET filtering

+In terms of test `test_bgp_filtering_as_sets`:
+- ExaBGP e1 should be exporting various prefixes, depending on the test we'll be filtering some out.

 ## Diagram

 ```plantuml